Skip to content

 Carpooling with BlaBlaCar

-BlaBlaCar is also getting more and more popular in Europe.
-It’s a carpooling app, where you just search for the destination and when you find someone with a car then you can join with them.
-It’s cheaper than public transport.
+BlaBlaCar is gaining popularity in Europe.
+It’s a carpooling app where you search for your destination, and if you find someone driving that way, you can join them.
+It’s often more affordable than public transport.

 Hitchhiking